LampByLit/realm01/README.md

 ## Features

+- 3D space trading simulation with multiple commodities and locations
+- Real-time combat system with NPC factions
+- Complex achievement and scoring system
-- Stacked horizontal planes with spacing
+- Dynamic inventory management with capacity systems
-- Very slow rotation animation
-- Glowing, emissive materials for retro-futuristic aesthetic
-- Black background 3D environment
+- Interactive 3D environment with planets, galaxies, and cosmic phenomena
+- Turn-based gameplay with fuel consumption and travel mechanics
+- Banking and investment systems
-- Responsive to window resizing
+- Responsive design for desktop and mobile

 ## Technologies

-- Three.js for 3D rendering
+- Three.js for 3D rendering and game engine
 - Vite for development and building
+- Vanilla JavaScript for game logic